raspberrypilearning/astro-pi-mission-zero/en/step_3.md

 sense = SenseHat()
 sense.set_rotation(270)

+# Set up the colour sensor
+sense.color.gain = 60 # Set the sensitivity of the sensor
+sense.color.integration_cycles = 64 # The interval at which the reading will be taken

 --- /code ---

 ![A screenshot of the Trinket Sense HAT emulator with three lines of starter code displayed in the left-hand pane.](images/sense-hat-emulator2.png)